 After the initial shipment, Lynelle started receiving emails and calls with additional names of soldiers.
 Now, years later the list is still growing with more and more names coming from all over the country on a weekly basis.

-Forgotten Soldiers Outreach, Inc. volunteers increased with announcements to the patrons of The Oasis Coffee House, located in West Palm Beach, Florida.
+Forgotten Soldiers Outreach, Inc. volunteers increased with announcements to the patrons of The a local coffee house, located in West Palm Beach, Florida.
 From there it took off with several of the local Palm Beach County School SACCs (after care programs) participating, as well as contributions from organizations located in the area.
 After receiving local media attention, as well as National media attention, FSO, Inc., years later continues to grow.
 Schools, organizations, religious groups, businesses and individuals from all over the country have now joined FSO, Inc. efforts in their mission.
-Donated items to be distributed in the individual care packages, as well as monetary donations are sent to the FSO, Inc. headquarters from all over the country.
+Donated items to be distributed in the individual care packages, letters of encouragement as well as monetary donations are sent to the FSO, Inc. headquarters from all over the country.
 Now with approximately 100 volunteers, including the drop off centers, there is no doubt that the Outreach would not be what it is without the help of these wonderful people.
 We are 100% dependent on volunteers and private donations.

 Forgotten Soldiers Outreach, Inc. is a Florida Corporation that is tax exempt under section 501(c )(3) of the Internal Revenue Code and contributions are deductible under section 170 of the Code.